danialkh/DistributedCodenamesGame/README.md

  Make sure to run the server before the client.
- Run this for more clients to play.
+ Run this for more clients to play. or simply run 2.sh (which is for oppening the client usign bash)

 ## 🖥️ Codenames Lobby